leomariga/Simulink-Arduino-Serial/README.md

 ![sendreceivemultiples](https://github.com/leomariga/Simulink-Arduino-Serial/blob/master/images/multipleDataSize.png)

 This example shows the Simulink transmitting 6 different values to Arduino, and receiving back 3 values (Sum of each pair).
-[The Arduino code is right here.](https://github.com/leomariga/Simulink-Arduino-Serial/blob/master/Examples/Sigle_signal/Simulink_SendReceive_Arduino_SendReceive/arduinoSendReceive/arduinoSendReceive.ino).
+[The Arduino code is right here.](https://github.com/leomariga/Simulink-Arduino-Serial/blob/master/Examples/Multiple_signals/arduinoSendReceive_multiple/arduinoSendReceive_multiple.ino).

 ![outputmultiple](https://github.com/leomariga/Simulink-Arduino-Serial/blob/master/images/multipleoutput.png)

 ## Conclusion
 Hope I could help you in your work.
-If you have questions just e-mail me!
+If you have questions just create an issue so we can solve it together :grinning:!

 leomariga@gmail.com